speechbrain/speechbrain/README.md

 SpeechBrain provides various useful tools to speed up and facilitate research on speech and language technologies:
 - Various pretrained models nicely integrated with <img src="https://huggingface.co/front/assets/huggingface_logo.svg" alt="drawing" width="40"/> <sub>(HuggingFace)</sub> in our official [organization account](https://huggingface.co/speechbrain).
 These models are coupled with easy-inference interfaces that facilitate their use.
 To help everyone replicate our results, we also provide all the experimental results and folders (including logs, training curves, etc.) in a shared Google Drive folder.
-- The `Brain` class, a fully-customizable tool for managing training and evaluation loops over data.
+- The `Brain` class is a fully-customizable tool for managing training and evaluation loops over data.
 The annoying details of training loops are handled for you while retaining complete flexibility to override any part of the process when needed.
 - A YAML-based hyperparameter file that specifies all the hyperparameters, from individual numbers (e.g., learning rate) to complete objects (e.g., custom models).
 This elegant solution dramatically simplifies the training script.
 - Multi-GPU training and inference with PyTorch Data-Parallel or Distributed Data-Parallel.
 - Mixed-precision for faster training.